thi-ng/genart-api/packages/adapter-layer/README.md

 cp node_modules/@genart-api/adapter-layer/*.min.js lib
 ```

-If you're a TypeScript user, you'll also want to add the `@genart-api/core`
+If you're a TypeScript user, you'll also want to add the `types` field in your
-package to the `types` field in your `tsconfig.json`:
+`tsconfig.json`:

 tsconfig.json: